HANCOCK COUNTY: Highway construction update

 ENDING IMPACT

-- Bentley Road exit ramp from I-75 northbound will close July 6 for five days reopening expected July 10.
+SR 696 exit ramp from I-75 southbound will close July 6 for 14 days.

 U.S. 30 PROJECTS

-U.S. 30 eastbound entrance ramp from State Route 235, three miles north of the village of Ada, will close July 13 for two days for pavement repairs.
-The work will be performed by the ODOT Hancock County maintenance garage.
+U.S. 30 eastbound entrance ramp from State Route 235, three miles north of the village of Ada, is open following pavement repairs.

 U.S. 68 PROJECTS

-U.S. 68 at state Route 15, south of the city of Findlay, closed March 16 for approximately four months for a bridge deck replacement.
-Ramps at the interchange will remain open.
+U.S. 68 at state Route 15south of the city of Findlay, and the median crossovers on SR 15 at County Road 180 and County Road 8 are open following closures for a bridge deck replacement.
+Infrequent short-term lane restrictions are possible through early September.
 Work is being performed by Vernon Nagel, Inc., Napoleon.
 Visit the project page for more information.

-- CR 8 and CR 180 will be limited to right turns only at their intersections with SR 15.
-Through traffic on the county roads will not be able to cross SR 15.
-Traffic will not be able to turn left onto or off SR 15.

-- SR 15 will be maintained under the bridge.
-Periodic lane closures may be necessary.

 U.S. 68 within the village of Arlington